-4.2.9 Off-shore verification inspection (commercial consignments)
+4.2.8 Off-shore verification inspection

-AQIS officers will observe the application of the treatment and the phytosanitary inspection by SAG officers in Chile for commercial consignments.
-Following the application of the treatment and SAG inspection, the consignment will be inspected by AQIS officers and a plant pathologist familiar with the diseases of hazelnuts.
-This inspection will replace the inspection conducted by AQIS on-arrival in Australia.
-Only rooted cuttings which have been inspected in Chile and found free of quarantine pest symptoms will be eligible for export to Australia.
-Non-commercial consignments are exempted from off-shore verification inspection.
+Off-shore verification inspection is an option which will be employed for large consignments of hazelnut propagative material.
+DAFF officers will observe the application of the treatment and the phytosanitary inspection by SAG officers in Chile prior to export.
+Following the application of the treatment and SAG inspection, the consignment will be inspected by DAFF officers and a DAFF-approved plant pathologist familiar with the diseases of hazelnuts.
+When utilised, this inspection will replace the inspection conducted by AQIS on-arrival in Australia.
+Only dormant rooted cuttings which have been inspected in Chile and found free of quarantine pest symptoms will be eligible for export to Australia.
+Smaller consignments may be exempted from off-shore verification inspection; this will be determined on a case by case basis.

-For non-commercial consignments, the pre-export treatment will still apply and be certified by SAG.
+For consignments where off-shore verification inspection is not used, the pre-export treatment will still apply and be certified by SAG.
 The consignment will be inspected on-arrival in Australia by AQIS.
-Should any live quarantine pests or disease symptoms be found during on-arrival inspection, AQIS will take remedial action, including
+If no live arthropod pests or disease symptoms are found during the on-shore inspection, then the consignment can be transferred to the open quarantine facility, as described below.
+Should any live quarantine pests or disease symptoms be found during on-arrival inspection, AQIS will take remedial action.
+Remedial actions could include:

-- methyl-bromide fumigation where arthropod pests are detected, - transfer of the consignment to a government quarantine facility (rather than open quarantine) with disease screening, where suspected quarantine diseases are detected.
+- re-export of the consignment; or - destruction of the consignment; or - treatment of the consignment and re-inspection to ensure that the pest risk has been addressed; or - transfer of the consignment to a government quarantine facility (rather than open quarantine) with disease screening, where suspected quarantine diseases are detected.

-4.2.10 AQIS audit and verification
+4.2.9 Audit and verification

-The phytosanitary system for hazelnut dormant rooted cuttings export production, certification of export facilities and mother orchards, pre-export inspection and certification is subject to audit by AQIS.
-Audits may be conducted at the discretion of AQIS, and with the agreement of SAG, during the entire production cycle.
+The phytosanitary system for hazelnut dormant rooted cuttings export production, certification of export facilities and mother orchards, pre-export inspection and certification is subject to audit by DAFF officers.
+Audits may be conducted at the discretion of DAFF, and with the agreement of SAG, during the entire production cycle.
+DAFF officers will audit the production system annually for the initial trade.
+This requirement will be reviewed after significant trade has occurred.

-AQIS production facility and mother orchard audits will measure compliance with production house registration and identification, pest/disease management including maintenance of a spray diary/monitoring and record management.
+DAFF production facility and mother orchard audits will measure compliance with production house registration and identification, pest/disease management including maintenance of a spray diary/monitoring and record management.

-4.2.11 Growth in open quarantine facilities
+4.2.10 Growth in open quarantine facilities

-Following arrival in Australia, the rooted cuttings will be required to undergo a period of 12 months post-entry quarantine with pest and disease screening in an AQIS approved open quarantine facility, with suitable security arrangements in place.
+Following arrival in Australia, the dormant rooted cuttings will be required to undergo a period of 12 months PEQ with pest and disease screening in an AQIS approved open quarantine facility, with suitable exclusion zones and security arrangements in place.